Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 D2w

-d2w refers to an additive that, when incorporated into conventional plastics, aims to speed up their degradation through a process known as oxidation.
-The resulting plastics are called “oxo-biodegradable.”
-The main idea is that once exposed to specific conditions of temperature, light, and oxygen, the additive initiates a fragmentation process that reduces the time it takes for the plastic to break down.
+d2w is a commercial additive that, when incorporated into conventional plastics, is designed to speed up their degradation through a process of oxidation.
+The resulting materials are marketed as “oxo-biodegradable” plastics.
+The idea is that, once exposed to particular conditions of temperature, light and oxygen, the additive triggers fragmentation that shortens the time the plastic takes to break down.

 How does d2w work?

-1. Oxidative process: The d2w additive promotes the breaking of polymer chains in the presence of oxygen.
-This phase is key to reducing the material’s resistance.
+1. Oxidative stage: the additive promotes the breaking of polymer chains in the presence of oxygen, reducing the material's strength.

-2. Plastic fragmentation: Once the plastic’s structure is compromised, it breaks into smaller pieces.
+2. Fragmentation: once the structure is compromised, the plastic breaks into smaller pieces.

-3. Biodegradation stage: Theoretically, microorganisms in the environment finish decomposing these fragments.
-However, the efficiency of this phase depends heavily on environmental factors such as temperature, humidity, or exposure to light.
+3. Biodegradation stage: in theory, microorganisms then finish decomposing the fragments, although the efficiency of this phase depends heavily on environmental conditions such as temperature, humidity and light.

-• Relative ease of implementation: The additive can be integrated during the manufacturing of plastic products without radically altering the production process.
+• Ease of implementation: the additive can be introduced during manufacturing without radically changing the production process.

-Several experts point out that breaking plastic into smaller pieces does not equate to full biodegradation, and these smaller remnants can become microplastics harmful to marine life and terrestrial ecosystems.
-Moreover, if oxo-biodegradable plastics end up in environments without sufficient oxygen or heat (such as buried landfills), the oxidation process may be interrupted, leaving the material nearly intact.
+Many experts stress that breaking plastic into smaller pieces is not the same as full biodegradation, and these remnants can become microplastics harmful to marine and terrestrial ecosystems.
+If oxo plastics end up in environments without enough oxygen or heat, such as deep in a landfill, the oxidation process can stall and the material remains largely intact.
+There is also concern that the “biodegradable” label creates a false sense of security and can interfere with conventional plastic recycling, contributing to littering.

 Companies that trust us